Click on the Heading for More Information

 - Concurrent College Enrollment

 A student can take a college course and earn dual credit.
 If the course is through an Oklahoma State College or University the tuition can be waived by the Board of Regents.
-Other costs such as fees and books can be paid for by the EPIC Learning Fund.
+Some other costs such as fees and books may be allowable to be paid for by the Epic Learning Fund.

 - Career Technology Courses